 Demand changes in household consumption, business investment, and government spending affect imports.
 And domestic production may not be able to meet all of these demands.
 Thus, when domestic production is not enough, we must import to meet domestic demand.

 For example, a business must purchase some high-tech capital goods from a developed country.
-Or, households buy luxury goods or antiques from abroad.
-Or the government uses services provided by foreign consultants for domestic infrastructure projects.
+Households buy luxury goods or antiques from abroad.
+The government uses services provided by foreign consultants for domestic infrastructure projects.

 Changes in imports related to consumption, investment, and government spending are influenced by several factors.
 Income and profits are examples.
 Meanwhile, the government may increase imports to support launched infrastructure projects.
 In addition, changes in consumer tastes and preferences can also change their demand for foreign products.